top of page

 TODAY'S STUDENTS ARE PARENTING STUDENTS.

-of color.
+Student parents make up roughly one-fifth of the undergraduate student population, and most are women and students of color.
 The cracks in today's higher ed system jeopardize their success.

 SEPTEMBER IS NATIONAL STUDENT PARENT MONTH!